Janiczek/elm-minithesis/README.md

                                          -- can't be configured
 ```

-A very cool consequence of the above is is that it mostly sidesteps the issue
+A very cool consequence of the above is that it mostly sidesteps the issue
 most other property-based testing libraries have: `andThen` (monadic bind).
 More
 specifically, QuickCheck-like libraries either don't expose `andThen` at all (as
 is the case with Elm), or struggle with making the shrunk values satisfy the